An NRC staff member assesses the damage caused by Storm Daniel in Derna, Libya in 2023. Photo: Mohamed Alfahd/NRC

 NRC Shelter and settlementsShelter and settlements

 NRC aims at promoting the right to access safe, protective and adequate housing and basic services through functional community infrastructure and facilities for IDPs, returnees, and populations in urban areas heavily affected by the conflict.
 Adequate shelter is crucial for people to live securely, and the lack of it remains a significant obstacle to a sustainable return in many parts of Libya.
-In 2022, more than 40,000 individuals have benefited from shelter assistance.
+In 2023 more than 15,000 individuals have benefited from shelter assistance.

 NRC housing interventions comprise an integrated package that includes upgrades and repairs in shelter and water, sanitation, and hygiene (WASH) facilities.
 The aim is to improve various aspects of the physical shelter conditions, including protection from weather, privacy, safety, security, access to water and sanitation.
 In addition, our response includes support for essential aspects of family life and daily activities, such as sleeping and food preparation.
 These measures play a crucial role in improving physical living conditions, safeguarding household assets, and enabling individuals to meet their basic needs and address their priorities effectively.

-At community level, the shelter programme seeks to improve access to basic and essential services through the rehabilitation of essential infrastructure and facilities such as health centers, schools, water networks, sewage networks and power lines.
+At community level, the shelter programme seeks to improve access to basic and essential services through the rehabilitation of essential infrastructure and facilities such as health centres, schools, water networks, sewage networks and power lines.

 The programme provides support through multi-purpose cash assistance to cover basic needs, improve household living conditions as well as the development of wage and self-employment opportunities in targeted communities.
-The Intervention strengthens household economy, leading to self-reliance and well-being.
+The intervention strengthens household economy, leading to self-reliance and wellbeing.
 To ensure the sustainability of income for households we work with, NRC’s LFS programming supports more inclusive market systems by engaging with existing market actors and excluded populations to co-create solutions which address market constraints in the existing market systems.

 NRC’s Cash and Livelihoods response in Libya covers many interventions, from first-line response to integrated programming with other sectors to promote self-reliance.
 Focus areas include:

-• Basic needs response - rapid first-line response aimed at supporting acute or immediate protection needs with emergency multi-purpose cash assistance.
+• Basic needs response – rapid first-line response aimed at supporting acute or immediate protection needs with emergency multi-purpose cash assistance

 About NRC in Libya